 Pre-fab booths and rooms are becoming the industry standard.
-A key reason: They are affordable—just $3,995 for a ROOM phone booth or upwards of $8,000 to $10,000 from the competition.
-In addition, meeting rooms for small group meetings are $14,000 all-in, compared to $17,000 or more with add-ons.
+A key reason: They are affordable—just $4,995 for a ROOM phone booth or upwards of $8,000 to $10,000 from the competition.
+In addition, meeting rooms for small group meetings start at just $15,995 all in.

 You pay more when you build from scratch.